 Expire Headers for Your Images

-While the existing images on your eCommerce store may rarely be updated, it does occasionally happen, so 1 month may work for you.
+You may rarely update the existing images on your eCommerce store.
+However, it does occasionally happen, so 1 month may work for you.
 The code for your images would look like this:

 ExpiresByType image/gif “access plus 1 month” Expires ByType image/png “access plus 1 month” ExpiresByType image/jpg “access plus 1 month” ExpiresByType image/jpeg “access plus 1 month”